|I graduated from Nardin Academy in 2005 as the

 well to prepare you for various college bowl and adult

 trivia leagues going forward.

-Elizabeth Marvin, Geneva DeSales High School Class of 2006
+Elizabeth Marvin, Geneva DeSales HS Class of 2006

 |I remember when I first joined MasterMinds, I

 was too shy to buzz in even during after-school practice.